AGTTeam/AGTTSite/content/index/en.md

 locale: en
 ---

 We're the Anime Game Translations Team!
+Here, you can find information about all of our past and present translations.

+We hope you'll enjoy our works!